nickbruggen90/nickbruggen90/README.md

+##### Everything here was typed and documented by me.
+This is a living repo of my networking journey.
 ##### This is an ongoing project dedicated to mastering modern networking technologies.
 ##### This repo is all about protocol architecture, with deep-dive studies into both foundational and emerging topics.
 ---